Intuniv extended-release tabletsPronunciation

 Some MEDICINES MAY INTERACT with Intuniv extended-release tablets.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Tizanidine or medicine for high blood pressure because the risk of low blood pressure or fainting may be increased
+- Medicine for high blood pressure because the risk of low blood pressure or fainting may be increased

 - Ketoconazole because it may increase the risk of Intuniv extended-release tablets's side effects

-- Rifampin because it may decrease Intuniv extended-release tablets's effectiveness
+- Carbamazepine or rifampin because they may decrease Intuniv extended-release tablets's effectiveness

 - Barbiturates (eg, phenobarbital), benzodiazepines (eg, diazepam), phenothiazines (eg, chlorpromazine), or valproic acid because the risk of their side effects may be increased by Intuniv extended-release tablets